enteleform-misc/solid-intro-videos/Notes/[Notes] Linus Tech Tips.md

     - make sure static graphics have speed set @ 100%
       - this isn't something that should be modified while editing, but it can happen accidentally via `Rate Stretch` tool

+  - Unresponsiveness to `Stop` button/command
+    - set a stop point on the timeline